 This is one of the most exciting parts of the process.
 After I’ve had a chance to review your homework and my notes from our Consultation, we will schedule Trade Day.
 This can be an all-day event, and honestly, I will politely ask you to not be present.
 Just let me in the door in the morning.

 This is when I will start taking all of the measurements I’m going to need.
 I will review my notes to know what pieces will be staying in the home, and I’ll get measurements of those as well.
 I will know more about your home than you do.
-I will take a ton of photos that I can refer back to when necessary.

 I will also schedule ALL of the Tradesmen that will be required to complete your project to come that day as well, in intervals.
 If we’re painting, the painter will come in and see the space and get his measurements.
 The electrician.
 The guy installing the floors or tile.
 The seamstress who does my custom window treatments.
 Anyone and everyone who will be necessary to complete your project.
 I have found that this method works best for my clients, as it’s the least disruptive to your life, and maximizes my time on-site.